Minimum requirements

 A contractual term may not be enforceable if the terms in the contract are less favourable to an employee than the terms prescribed by legislation, awards, or other industrial instruments.

-Employment contracts in Australia are formed using the general principles of contract law:
+Employment contracts in Australia are formed in accordance with the general principles of contract law:

-The question of whether a person who performs work for another is an employee as opposed to an independent contractor has significant implications for the nature of the obligations which exist between the parties.
+The question of whether a person who performs work for another is an employee as opposed to an independent contractor has significant implications for the nature of the obligations that exist between the parties.
 Australian courts have long struggled with the distinction between the two in difficult cases.
+In 2022, the High Court of Australia determined that where there is a complete, written employment contract, which is not alleged to be a “sham”, the terms of the contract will determine whether the worker is an employee, working under the control of the employer, in the employer’s business, or an independent contractor providing services through a business of their own.
+(See CFMMEU v Personnel Contracting Pty Ltd [2022] HCA 1.).

 Fixed-term/Open-ended Contracts

-Employees employed under a fixed term or fixed task contract are not afforded all of the protections provided by the Fair Work Act 2009 (Cth).
-Although they are generally entitled to the same wages, penalties and leave as permanent employees, as employees who are employed “for a specified period of time” they are not entitled to notice periods and are generally, but not always, excluded from the unfair dismissal provisions of the Fair Work Act 2009 (Cth).
-For example, a teacher, who had been engaged under a series of fixed-term contracts for several years, was eligible for protection from unfair dismissal.
+Employees employed under a fixed term or fixed task contract are not afforded all of the protections provided by the Fair Work Act.
+Although they are generally entitled to the same wages, penalties and leave as permanent employees, as employees who are employed “for a specified period of time” they are not entitled to notice periods and are generally, but not always, excluded from the unfair dismissal provisions of the Fair Work Act.
+From 6 December 2023, the Fair Work Act has prohibited the use of fixed term contracts of longer than two years, except in a specified range of circumstances.

 Trial Period

-The Fair Work Act 2009 (Cth) does not refer to probation periods.
-However, an employee must have worked for the employer for at least six months before he or she is entitled to make a claim for unfair dismissal, and 12 months if the employer is a small business.
+The Fair Work Act does not refer to probation periods.
+However, an employee must have worked for the employer for at least six months before they are entitled to make a claim for unfair dismissal, and 12 months if the employer is a small business.
 An employment contract can include a probation period exceeding this period, provided it is reasonable.
 However, an extended probation period does not affect the employee’s statutory entitlements to protections from unfair dismissal and the contract should clearly specify the period of probation and how and when performance is to be reviewed.

 Notice Period